KennethAlAr/KennethAlAr/README.md

 ## 📌Want to know me?
 Read this! ☝️🤓

-- 📜 I’m currently studing Cross-platform Application Development and cybersecurity.
+- 📜 I’m currently studing Cross-platform App Development and cybersecurity.
 - 🌱 Born and raised in Barcelona, Spain.
 A product of 1988.
 - 🏛️ Former architect.
 - 💾 Now on my journey to becoming a programmer and software developer and doing what I'm passionate about.